San Diego Operating Room Technician Schools

 Certificate of Achievement in Surgical Technology

-This 3-semester program consists of 35-39 credits.
+This 3-semester program consists of 35-38 credits.
 Students are introduced to the operating room, disinfection and sterilization techniques, surgical instruments and equipment.
-Patient communication, ethics, pharmacology and anesthesia are also highlighted.
+Patient communication, ethics and aseptic techniques are also highlighted.
 Students participate in two practicums, one each for their specialty and subspecialty areas.
 These can include vascular, orthopedic or pediatric surgery.

 Program applicants must be high school graduates with college-level reading proficiency.
 They must also have completed prerequisite courses in human anatomy and medical terminology.
 Additional admission requirements include proof of physical examination, current immunizations and vaccinations, a valid social security card and a driver's license.
 Students are also required to submit to criminal background checks and drug screenings soon after being admitted to the program.